ReaMOT: A Benchmark and Framework for Reasoning-based Multi-Object Tracking: Benchmark

 \subsubsection{Dataset Collection}

-Our task requires the dataset to have the key feature: language instructions that require reasoning.
-This feature means that a series of reasoning and analysis are required to identify the targets described in the language instructions, rather than simply describing superficial features of the targets.
-Additionally, our task requires the dataset to be in video format and involve multiple objects.
-Therefore, the dataset used to construct the ReaMOT Challenge should have the following characteristics: the objects should possess features that allow for deep reasoning, involve multiple objects, and be presented in video format.
-Consequently, we select 12 datasets that meet these criteria, including Argoverse-HD \cite{li2020towards}, DanceTrack \cite{sun2022dancetrack}, GMOT-40 \cite{bai2021gmot}, KITTI \cite{geiger2012we}, MOT17 \cite{milan2016mot16}, MOT20 \cite{dendorfer2020mot20}, MPHOI \cite{qiao2022geometric}, PathTrack \cite{manen2017pathtrack}, PoseTrack \cite{andriluka2018posetrack}, SportsMOT \cite{cui2023sportsmot}, UA-DETRAC \cite{wen2020ua}, and UAVDT \cite{du2018unmanned}.
-Detailed information about these datasets can be found in Table \ref{tab:Appendix Detailed information about 12 datasets.} of the \textbf{\textit{Appendix}}.
+Our ReaMOT task requires language instructions with inherent reasoning properties, where target identification relies on a series of semantic and logical inferences.
+In addition, the task demands data presented in video format and involving multiple targets.
+Based on these requirements, the source datasets used to construct the ReaMOT Challenge must simultaneously satisfy three criteria: target attributes that support deep reasoning, multi-object scenes, and video sequence.
+Accordingly, we select and integrate 12 publicly available datasets that meet these criteria, including Argoverse-HD \cite{li2020towards}, DanceTrack \cite{sun2022dancetrack}, GMOT-40 \cite{bai2021gmot}, KITTI \cite{geiger2012we}, MOT17 \cite{milan2016mot16}, MOT20 \cite{dendorfer2020mot20}, MPHOI \cite{qiao2022geometric}, PathTrack \cite{manen2017pathtrack}, PoseTrack \cite{andriluka2018posetrack}, SportsMOT \cite{cui2023sportsmot}, UA-DETRAC \cite{wen2020ua}, and UAVDT \cite{du2018unmanned}.
+These datasets consist of video sequences containing at least two targets, featuring complex scenes and rich target characteristics, and are therefore well suited for reasoning-based multi-object tracking task.
+Overall, these source datasets cover 21 target categories, such as people, vehicles, birds, and balls.
+Detailed statistics and characteristics of these source datasets are summarized in Table~\ref{tab:Source datasets of the ReaMOT Challenge benchmark.}.